top of page

 Timer ID Column

-When recording a script, use this number and only this number, as described in the recording section.
+When recording a script, use this number and only this number, as described in the recording section at the beginning of this page.
 That is, don't use the Timer Name when recording.

-Do not leave the ID blank, and only use integers.
+Do not leave the Timer ID blank, and use no more than three digits.

 Notes Column